ehne/ferocia-term-deposit-calculator/README.md

 Code is formatted with [Prettier](https://prettier.io/), which installed via the set-up above, and can be configured to run on save in your IDE.
 It can also be executed by running `pnpm format`.

+All code for the interest calculating and the cli is under `./src/`.
+`./src/cli.ts` contains the script that runs when you run `pnpm start`.
+`./test/` is where the tests are located (see below for more info on testing).

 ## Running the command-line interface

 The term deposit calculator tool is provided as a command-line interface (CLI).